immafirestarter-zz/Project-Z/README.md

 - Understand the major differences between game development and web development.
 - Experience a completley different development environment.

+## Achivements

+- Using TDD, Agile and XP; developed a fully functional Iphone game in 2 weeks.

 ## Tech Stack
 Swift